fenago/deep-learning-for-nlp/Lab Guides/chapter_19/Lab_12.md

 We can tie all of this together.
 The complete code listing is provided below.

 ```
-from
-from
-from
-from
-from
-from
-from
-from

 numpy import array
 keras.preprocessing.text import Tokenizer
 keras.utils import to_categorical